Chevrolet Spark Insurance Rates

 Rates are averaged for all Chevrolet Spark models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers that tend to have accidents or serious violations may pay on average $1,450 more annually for auto insurance
+- Drivers who tend to receive serious violations pay an average of $1,450 more annually for Spark insurance

 Rate Tables and Charts